 This accredited ITIL 4 Foundation course offers an excellent introduction to the new framework and comes with a FREE exam voucher.
 Students will be able to demonstrate an understanding of ITIL 4, including new features like the ITIL Service Value System (SVS).
-Students who successfully pass the ITIL 4 Foundation exam will be prepared to move on to the ITIL Managing Professional (MP) or ITIL Strategic Leader (SL) modules.
+Students who successfully pass the ITIL 4 Foundation exam will be able to advance to the ITIL Managing Professional (MP) or ITIL Strategic Leader (SL) modules.

-This course is ideal for anyone looking to begin a career in ITSM, or build on their knowledge using one of the world’s most highly recognized ITSM standards.
-Students who have earned a certification in ITIL v3 Foundation or above can also take the course to transfer over to ITIL 4.
+This course is ideal for anyone looking to begin a career in ITSM or build on their existing knowledge using one of the world’s most highly recognized ITSM standards.
+Students who have earned a certification in ITIL v3 Foundation or above can also take this course in order to transfer over to ITIL 4.

 Why take this course?

-ITIL is the world’s most popular framework for IT Service Management (ITSM).
-The latest iteration of the framework, ITIL 4, offers a modernized and community-driven approach and a renewed focus on the newest best-practices for ITSM and integration with other popular standards, including Agile and DevOps.
+ITIL is one of the world’s most popular framework for IT Service Management (ITSM).
+The latest iteration of the framework, ITIL 4, offers a modernized and community-driven approach, along with a renewed focus on the latest best-practices for ITSM.

-This ITIL 4 Foundation course provides an excellent introduction to the newest iteration of the ITIL framework.
-A number of new ITSM tools and methodologies have been introduced, including the ITIL Service Value System (SVS), which offers a holistic perspective of how IT can contribute towards business goals.
-ITIL 4 also incorporates concepts from other leading frameworks, such as Lean, DevOps and Agile.
+This ITIL 4 Foundation course offers an excellent introduction to the newest iteration of the ITIL framework.
+A number of new ITSM tools and methodologies have been introduced, including the ITIL Service Value System (SVS), which offers a holistic perspective of how IT can contribute towards major business goals.
+ITIL 4 also incorporates concepts from other leading frameworks, such as Lean, DevOps, and Agile.

 With a more up-to-date view of modern ITSM practices, ITIL 4 is much more practical than ITIL V3.
-Its release was also highly anticipated, especially given how virtually all IT-driven organizations now utilize ITSM to some degree.
-As such, gaining your ITIL Foundation certification will make you a highly effective and desirable ITSM practitioner.
+Its release was also highly anticipated, especially given how virtually all organizations now utilize ITSM to some degree.
+Because of this, gaining your ITIL Foundation certification will make you a highly effective and desirable ITSM practitioner.

 By the end of the course, students will be fully prepared to sit and pass the ITIL 4 Foundation examination.
-There are no prerequisites for taking this course but if you are already certified in ITIL v3, don’t panic!
-There are a number of ways to transfer over to the new certification path.
-For more information, visit our page - What's new in ITIL 4?
+There are no prerequisites for taking this course, but if you are already certified in ITIL v3, don’t panic!
+There are a number of ways to transfer over to the new certification path, such as the ITIL 4 Managing Professional Transition Module.

 Many individuals and corporate organizations around the world use Good e-Learning to remain relevant in today's changing world.
 Their ITIL courses are attractively presented and easy to follow giving students the best possible chance at succeeding in the examination